mikeizbicki/ucr-cs100/textbook/tools/git/advanced-git-commands/Rebase.md

 ##The drawbacks of Rebasing
 Rebasing is great, but it depends on how you use it.
 It's not perfect and will easily induce a lot of problems with a few steps.
-Now we will teach you how to **destory** a repository like an expert.
+Now we will teach you how to **destroy** a repository like an expert.

 **rebase commits that exist outside one's repository.**